CodingManGit/ffmpeg-gui/docs/obsolete/logging_system_implementation_plan.md

-# Command Logging System Implementation Plan
+# ⚠️ OBSOLETE: Command Logging System Implementation Plan

+> **⚠️ IMPORTANT: This document is obsolete and preserved for historical reference only.**
+>
+> **Status**: Deprecated
+> **Reason**: Superseded by newer implementation approaches
+> **Last Updated**: December 27, 2025
+> **Location**: `/docs/obsolete/` folder
+>
+> ---

 ## Overview

-This document outlines the implementation plan for a comprehensive command logging system that captures, displays, and manages command execution feedback.
-The system will provide real-time logging, progress tracking, and detailed execution history for all command operations (cp, ffmpeg, etc.).
+*This document outlines the implementation plan for a comprehensive command logging system that captures, displays, and manages command execution feedback.
+The system was planned to provide real-time logging, progress tracking, and detailed execution history for all command operations (cp, ffmpeg, etc.).*

 ## Requirements Analysis